Persecution of LGBTQ people in Paraguay (1954–1989): Effects of Persecution

 In the final years of the dictatorship in Asunción, there were also places dedicated to nighttime recreation where many of the attendees were considered homosexual.
 These regular haunts were known to the authorities, since with the sophisticated intelligence system, it was impossible to carry out any activity without it coming to their attention.
-In times of crisis, the police would raid these gatherings to conduct violent raids and arbitrary arrests.In the years following the case of Bernardo Aranda, ‘108’ disappeared from ordinary life and usage at its meaning became associated with, as one state report put it, “the effeminate, unmanly, or ‘ku otro’ [a Yopará term for homosexuality]."
+In times of crisis, the police would raid these gatherings to conduct violent raids and arbitrary arrests.In the years following the case of Bernardo Aranda, ‘108’ disappeared from ordinary life and usage as its meaning became associated with, as one state report put it, “the effeminate, unmanly, or ‘ku otro’ [a Yopará term for homosexuality]."
 In Asuncion, the number has disappeared from street addresses, license plates, and phone numbers.

+'108' Activism re-appropiation

 ‘108’ has also been subject to re-appropriation and resignification.
-For example, the Mansión 108 social collective formed in 2013 to be a “place for kuir ideas in Asunción."
-Among other initiatives, the collective published documented related to the caso 108 in a blog called 108 Memorias.
+For example, the Mansión 108 social collective formed in 2013 to be a “place for kuir [queer] ideas in Asunción."
+Among other initiatives, the collective published documents related to the caso 108 in a blog called 108 Memorias.
 They also organized a “memory tour” at the 2013 Pride March in Asunción in which a drag queen dressed as a state policeman toured historical sites related to the caso 108 “such as police stations where homosexual men were detained, Bernardo Aranda’s house, and the Antequera Stairs, a meeting place between various travestis and homosexual individuals [met] during the dictatorship."

 People participating in the 2013 Pride March in Asunción.

 Juliana Quintana, a journalist specializing in human rights, gender, and science coverage, has written that "108 today is no longer a 'cursed number.'
 It is a symbol of struggle and a tribute to the victims who suffered repression, torture, exile and death because of their sexual orientation and gender identity."

+Erwing Augsten Szokol, an activist, lawyer and advocate for LGBTQ+ rights in Paraguay, was one of the main researchers and writers for "Ficha Técnica.
+108. Ciento Ocho," the main research article on the persecution and discrimination against queer and trans people during the dictatorship.
+He identifies as "108," and not gay or homosexual, and had reclaimed the word, and what it means for him.
+Additionally, he affirms that while there is not much proof on why they were taking LGBTQ+ people, he states that it could be also because they were involved in anti-fascist protest and movement.
+For him that meant that being a '108,' is not only a term of homosexual, but rather a political active gender and/or sexual minority.